 If you have forgotten your PIN code or if you are having difficulty signing in to your account, you may need a member of library staff to update or check that we have the correct details about you on our system.
 Please contact Carnegie Library or your local library for assistance.

-If you would like to change your PIN code you can do so after you have signed in to your account by selecting the 'Modify My PIN' button above your name and address on your library record.
+If you would like to change your PIN code you can do so after you have logged in to your account by selecting the 'Edit Profile' button once you click your name in the top right hand corner of the screen, which you should see once you have logged in.
+Scoll down the page and click on change passcode button.

 Library card holders may renew their own materials online.
 All material can be renewed except for materials with reserves and materials on which you owe fines.